Lay3rLabs/example-rust-gui/README.md

 You have a choice of using Metamask, Anvil, or a Mnemonic for your wallet (via dropdown in the GUI)

+Metamask support is actually via [viem])(https://viem.sh/), so other wallets could be supported just as easily.

 # Getting started

 First follow the [WAVS Foundry Template README](https://github.com/Lay3rLabs/wavs-foundry-template/blob/main/README.md)